kripod/knex-orm/README.md

 -   Associations based on Model relationships
 -   Parse ordinary [Knex][] responses as Models if possible
 -   Option to automatically convert the letter case of strings (between camelCase and snake_case)
+-   Custom defaults for automatic SQL attribute formatting
 -   Optional Model property validation

 <a name="api-reference"></a>